 Spencer is our data guy.
-A engineer by profession he came to our team roughly three years ago.
-A keen eye for numbers he ran out advertising campaigns for years.
+A engineer by profession he came to our team roughly three years ago with a keen eye for numbers as a PPC manager for 3 years.

 Nathan helped monitor the results of our tests and help us create lovely visual outputs (which we’ll share here) to show you the data behind why we either recommend or don’t recommend each host.